Trump EPA Nominee Scott Pruitt Would Trash Air And Water Safeguards

 Since he took office as Oklahoma's attorney general in 2010, Pruitt has repeatedly sued the EPA to block key safeguards limiting power plant pollution, most notably the Cross-State Air Pollution Rule, which limits sulfur dioxide and nitrogen oxides, and the Mercury and Air Toxics Standards (MATS), which curb mercury, arsenic, cyanide and other emissions.

 Sulfur dioxide and nitrogen oxides are primary ingredients of soot and smog pollution, which cause a number of respiratory problems, including bronchitis and aggravated asthma, as well as cardiovascular disease and premature death.
-Mercury and other toxic pollutants covered by MATS have been linked to heart disease, neurological damage, birth defects, asthma attacks and premature death.
 Some 25 million Americans suffer from asthma, alone.
 That's one out of every 12 people.
+Mercury and other toxic pollutants covered by MATS have also been linked to heart disease, neurological damage and birth defects.

 The potential benefits of the Cross-State Rule and MATS are considerable.
 Taken together, they are projected to prevent 18,000 to 46,000 premature deaths across the country and save $150 billion to $380 billion in health care costs annually.
 In Pruitt's home state, the two regulations would avert as many as 720 premature deaths and save as much as $5.9 billion per year.